 The opportunity to receive unsecured business finance which is based purely and simply on business income and future prospects can be a game changer.
 The niche market players also realise speed is often of the essence and you can normally expect a relatively quick decision – predominantly within 24 hours of the application.

-Here at Enness we have an in-depth knowledge of the business finance market unrivalled by our competitors.
+Here at Enness, we have an in-depth knowledge of the business finance market unrivalled by our competitors.
 The fact that we have independent status means we are free to talk to any mainstream and niche business finance providers.
-Very often circumstances may dictate the use of potentially complex deal structures which could take into account various fundraising instruments.
+Very often circumstances may dictate the use of potentially complex deal structures that could take into account various fundraising instruments.
 We have completed many seemingly impossibly complex funding applications in the past and are confident we can arrange a debt structure to suit any circumstances.

-Call us today for a no obligation chat with one of our business finance expert.
+Call us today for a no obligation chat with one of our business finance experts.
 We are confident that whatever your particular circumstances we can structure a deal which takes in all of your requirements.

 Keep up to date with all the latest market news and mortgage advice